lordryns/LireApi/README.md

 # LireApi
-An api for managing books written in Python.
+An api for managing books.